 Who isn’t struck by a sense of awe at the magical site of a rainbow appearing in the sky?
-Kids love anything to do with rainbows, and learning all the rainbow colors.
+Kids love anything to do with rainbows, and learning all the rainbow colours.
 And that moment when a colorful rainbow appears in the sky is always met with squeals of delight!
-We’ve had a lot of fun over the years doing activities inspired by rainbow colors.
+We’ve had a lot of fun over the years doing activities inspired by rainbow colours.
 It always makes for a gorgeous activity kids love.
-Check out this list of experiments and activities inspired by the rainbow colors!
+Check out this list of experiments and activities inspired by the rainbow colours!

-From a very young age, children love learning about rainbow colors and the order of the colors.
+From a very young age, children love learning about rainbow colours and the order of the colours.
 The first acronym I learned was ROY G BIV (Red, Orange, Yellow, Green, Blue, Indigo, Violet), and I would proudly proclaim it to the world whenever a rainbow would appear in the sky!

 Rainbows also have some fascinating science behind them.
 Have you ever noticed how rainbows form when the sun pops out after it’s been raining?
 It’s the water molecules in the air refracting, reflecting and dispersing the sunlight that causes the rainbow to appear.

 Sunlight enters the raindrop where the light bends or refracts, then as it leaves the raindrop it separates into various wavelengths.
 These different wavelengths produce the different colours of the rainbow.
 There is a great article that goes even more in to the science of rainbows here.

 That’s why rainbows will only appear opposite from the sun in the sky.
 If you want to see a rainbow, make sure your back is towards the sun and face the rain clouds.

 We live far enough North that we also get Sundogs regularly.
 This is a rainbow that forms as a circle around the sun, instead of the normal arch most people associate with a rainbow.
 Sundogs are caused by ice crystals (frozen water molecules) in the air refracting the light.